Paul Evans, Baileys Bay

 QSL and Logging software design

-When you next have your new cards designed, remember:
+When you next design your cards, remember:

 If your logging software outputs metres without an option for MHz, request that your software writer includes this in their next release.